 Invoicing is something every freelance writer has to do.
 After all, earning money is what distinguishes us from the “writing just for fun” writers — but to earn that money, we have to actually invoice our clients.

-While you might start by creating a simple invoice in Microsoft Word, eventually you’ll likely want to transition to an invoicing system or website that automates some of the work.
+While you might start by learning how to make an invoice in Microsoft Word, eventually you’ll want to transition to an invoicing software or invoice generator that automates some of the work.

 Pros: We were immediately blown away by Freshbooks — it’s an invoicing website that truly does everything.
 They had a built-in time tracker, a team management system and even a way to connect your accountant to your Freshbooks account to make tax time easier!

 From the moment we signed up, we felt like they “got” what we, as freelance writers, need: There were options for “content marketer” and “copywriter” (among other writing-related career choices) as Company options on the sign-up sheet.
 Nice!